-For a quarter of a century, “The Family: A Proclamation to the World” has been a foundational, doctrinal declaration on God’s pattern of marriage and the family for members of The Church of Jesus Christ of Latter-day Saints.
-The bringing forth of this prophetic proclamation could also be considered a hinge point in the history of the Church.
-Because it was issued by the First Presidency and Quorum of the Twelve Apostles, it is a unified and prophetic statement that has and will continue to stand as a powerful beacon of truth in an increasingly confusing world.
+For decades, “The Family: A Proclamation to the World” has been a foundational, doctrinal declaration on God’s pattern of marriage and the family for members of The Church of Jesus Christ of Latter-day Saints.
+The bringing forth of this prophetic proclamation might even be considered a hinge point in the history of the Church.
+Because it was issued by the First Presidency and Quorum of the Twelve Apostles, it’s a unified and prophetic statement.

 In just 600 words, the family proclamation outlines what President Dallin H. Oaks declared as “the Lord’s reemphasis of the gospel truths we need to sustain us through current challenges to the family … [it] is a statement of eternal truth, the will of the Lord for His children who seek eternal life.
 It has been the basis of Church teaching and practice … and will continue so for the future.” (link)

-Oftentimes we hear about the importance of defending the family.
-However, the unique thing about “The Family: A Proclamation to the World” is that it is not only about defending the family, but also about defending the First Presidency and Quorum of the Twelve Apostles.
+The unique thing about “The Family: A Proclamation to the World” is that it is not only about declaring unchanging truths about the family, but also about understanding the role of the First Presidency and Quorum of the Twelve Apostles.
 Why?
 The two are linked together by statements of eternal truth, namely 1) we believe the prophet speaks for God and that apostles are special witnesses of Jesus Christ to all the world; and 2) their unified words in the family proclamation are truth.

-That’s why throughout this site, you’ll find that we’re not aiming to debate the family proclamation but, rather, support it.
-Because it’s a statement of eternal, unchangeable truth that is the basis of the gospel of Jesus Christ, the proclamation is not up for debate.
+That’s why throughout this website, we’re not aiming to debate the family proclamation but support it.
+Because it’s a statement of eternal, unchangeable truth that is the basis of the gospel of Jesus Christ, the proclamation isn’t up for debate.
 In other words, when it comes to eternal truth, there is no debate because eternal truth is just that: eternal, unchanging truth.
-This is a bold statement, to be sure, in a world where we’re encouraged to speak our own truth.
-But when you make the connections between the foundations of the church (see The Articles of Faith), prophets and apostles and the plan of salvation (centered on the family), it’s easy to see why the family proclamation is so much more than 600 words on paper.
+The family proclamation is so much more than 600 words on paper.
 It’s truth because it came through the mouthpieces of God.

 The fundamental responsibility of prophets, seers, and revelators, all of whom bear apostolic authority, is to bear certain testimony of the name of Jesus Christ in all the world.
 This basic call to be a special witness of His name has remained constant whenever Apostles have been on the earth. …